RyanShook/blog/_posts/2025-08-11-how-i-built-a-free-blog-with-jekyll-github-pages-and-sveltia-cms.md

 A simple Cloudflare Worker handles GitHub OAuth authentication and secure token exchange.
 It’s free and lightweight.

-### 5. Custom Adjustments

-I added:

-- Footer with social links
-- Small design tweaks
-- Branded avatar

 ## **My Blogging Workflow**

 1. Visit `/admin` on my blog
-2. Log in with GitHub
+2. Log in with GitHub OAuth
 3. Write or edit in the CMS
 4. Save — commits to GitHub
 5. GitHub Actions rebuilds and deploys the site